What you need to know before Election Day — and what happens after

 Election Day is November 5, but Americans have been weighing in on the presidential election and races up and down the ballot for weeks.

 That’s because most states offer some form of early voting, either in person or by mail, and eligible voters are taking advantage.
 Officials in some battleground states have reported record turnout.
-A week out from Election Day, more than 50 million people have already voted.
+Ahead of Election Day, at least 80 million people have already voted.

 Election officials — a workforce made up mostly of women — have been preparing for months and even years to administer the 2024 election.
 That includes updating protocols, offering more public outreach on how elections are administered and adding safety measures.